nicolasgross/wcttt-gui/README.md

 ## Notice

 Sometimes the 'Rename' menu item in the context menu of the timetable list stays visually disabled despite only one timetable is selected.
-However, the menu item still works as expected, it just looks like it is disabled all the time.
+The same behaviour can be observed with the 'Save' menu item of the main menu despite of unsaved changes.
+However, the menu items still work as expected, it just looks like they are disabled all the time.
 This behaviour is not a bug in WCT³-GUI but in the JDK, the bug report can be found [here](https://bugs.openjdk.java.net/browse/JDK-8201310).

+Because of an unresolved issue in the JAXB framework, warning messages are printed to stdout if a XML file is parsed/written.
+The corresponding issue on GitHub can be found [here](https://github.com/javaee/jaxb-v2/issues/1197).

 ## Build